Alliance 90/The Greens: Transport

 A similarly high priority is given to transport policy.
 The switch from a traveling allowance to a mobility allowance, which is paid regardless of income to all employees, replacing company car privileges.
 The truck toll will act as a climate protection instrument internalizing the external costs of transport.
 Railway should be promoted in order to achieve the desired environmental objectives and the comprehensive care of customers.
 The railway infrastructure is to remain permanently in the public sector, allowing a reduction in expenditure on road construction infrastructure.
 The Greens want to control privileges on kerosene and for international flights, introduce an air ticket levy.
-Restrict speeds nationwide on the highways to 120 km/h and country roads to 80 km/h.
-The Greens want to create a market incentive and research program of €500 million annually to ensure that by 2020 there are at least two million electric cars on German roads.

-Welfare, health, family and education
+Fossil fuels such as heavy oil or diesel shall be replaced by emission-neutral fuels and green propulsion systems in order to make shipping climate-neutral in the long term.

+Social policy

 For many years, the Green Party has advocated against the "Ehegattensplitting" policy, under which the incomes of married couples are split for taxation purposes.
 Furthermore, the Party advocates for a massive increase in federal spending for places in preschools, and for increased investment in education: an additional 1 billion Euros for vocational schools and 200 million Euros more BAföG (Bundesausbildungsförderungsgesetz in German, approximately translated to "the Federal Law for the Advancement of Education") for adults.

 In its 2013 platform, the Green Party successfully advocated for a minimum wage of 8.50 Euro per hour, which was implemented on 1 January 2015.
 It continues to press for higher minimum wages.

 The Greens want the starting retirement age to remain 67, but with some qualifications – for example, a provision for partial retirement.

-The Greens advocate decriminalizing marijuana usage and the private growing of plants.
-Furthermore, the Greens support research on the drug and the use of marijuana for medicinal purposes.
+The party supports and has supported various forms of rent regulation.
+During the 2021 election, the party called for rent hikes to be capped at 2.5% per year.

+The Greens support progressive taxation and is critical of FDP efforts to cut taxes for top earners.